fabioberger/coinbase-go/README.md

  `go get github.com/stretchr/testify/assert`

-To run the test suite, execute the following in your command line:
+Then run the tests by executing the following in your command line:

  `go test . -v`